Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 where $C_{v} \sim \frac{4\pi a^{2}d}{l}\left(\frac{T_{m}}{T_{m}-T_{s}}\right)\mu \gamma^{2}$ for average radius $a$, ice depth $d$, melting temperature $T_{m}$, characteristic surface temperature $T_{s}$, elastic modulus $\mu$, and a constant $l$.
 This is derived by a simplified model dividing the ice shell into an elastically responding outer layer and viscously responding inner layer.
 Ojakangas shows that this estimate for the torque is massive, and discusses at length the difficulty of accurately estimating the scale of viscous dissipation in a realistic model of the shell.
 In particular, this dissipative torque could be greatly reduced by deep fractures in the ice, with the strain accommodated by the cracks between fractured elements of the shell instead of in the shell elements themselves.
 However it is not known to what extent and to what depth Europa's ice shell has historically been fractured.

-In general, the inclusion of additional dissipative torques can be addressed by straightforward extension of the approach taken in this paper.
-The effect on system energy of the non-conservative dynamic tidal torque has been derived previously for the single rigid-body case, and extended to the differentiated case in this work.
-We can analogously include additional terms in the dynamics representative of the additional dissipative torques of interest, and their effect on the energy dissipation rate is straightforward.
-An appropriate extension should include the dissipative torque associated with the shell's viscoelastic nature, and could also include the (likely turbulent) friction torques, but the dissipation due to shell non-rigidity is likely the dominant of the two.
+An appropriate extension of this work should include the dissipative torque associated with the shell's viscoelastic nature, and could also include the (likely turbulent) friction torques, but the dissipation due to shell non-rigidity is likely the dominant of the two.
 Because this effect removes a lot of energy from the system, we would expect the NSR boundaries in Figures ~\ref{fig:TLParam} and \ref{fig:TLParam2} to shift.
 Intuitively we'd expect that the regions of tidal locking will generally encroach on the regions of non-synchronous rotation due to the presence of an additional avenue for energy dissipation below the critical threshold for tidal locking.
 However, these additional coupling torques might also impede the development of the independent oscillations of the shell and core observed in this work.
 This would result in a greater portion of the total system energy remaining in the rotation of the solid interior, and potentially act as a buffer against the chaotic shell rotation solutions which feature tidal locking of the interior.